BWibo/3dcitydb-mkdocs/docs/first-steps/setup.md

 - __The SRID to be used with the geometries stored in the database:__ Only one SRID can be used for the 3DCityDB instance.
-- __The SRID of the height system:__ This is considered metadata and does not affect the geometries in the database.
+- __The EPSG code of the height system:__ This is considered metadata and does not affect the geometries in the database.
 If the above SRID already references a true 3D CRS or if the height system is unknown, enter "0" (meaning "not available").
 This is also the default value.
 - __The OGC-compliant name of the CRS:__ The CRS name is, for instance, written to CityGML/CityJSON files